Theta bases and log Gromov-Witten invariants of cluster varieties: Introduction

 \subsection{Acknowledgements}

 I am very grateful to Sean Keel and Tony Yue Yu, and to Mark Gross and Bernd Siebert, for keeping me informed about their progress on their closely related projects (cf. \S \ref{other}), as well as for discussions that helped with various technical obstacles which arose in the writing of this and related papers.
 In particular, Sean Keel and Mark Gross encouraged the author to pursue this project early on and provided helpful feedback on a draft of this paper.
 Collaborations and discussions with Helge Ruddat were also invaluable.
-I have also benefited from discussions with Lawrence Barrott, Francesca Carocci, and Y.P.
-Lee.
+I have also benefited from discussions with Lawrence Barrott, Francesca Carocci, Y.P.
+Lee, and Dan Pomerleano.
+I would also like to thank the anonymous referee for their careful reading and many helpful suggestions.